CVig7/Vig-frontend-demos/README.md

 Overview

-Vig-Pages is a multipage website featuring a collection of interactive tools and entertainment modules, including:
+Vig-Demos is a multipage website featuring a collection of interactive tools and entertainment modules, including:

 A Random Color Changer